Need Help?

 Left click and drag to select the portion of the image that contains the object you want to extract.

-Note: to cancel an extraction command, hit Escape on the keyboard.
+Note: to cancel an extraction command, hit the Esc key.

 Exporting an Extracted Object